sinadarvi/nsd_flutter/README.md

  - [ ] Complete Discovering for Android
  - [ ] Complete Android Example
  - [ ] Complete Registering for iOS
- - [ ] Complete Registering for iOS
+ - [ ] Complete Discovering for iOS